idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !listing htgr/generic-pbr-tutorial/step1.i start=subdomains end=bed_porosity

 Then we use the `GeneratedMeshGenerator` to create a Cartesian mesh of the desired height and width.
-Note, how we use the ${x} syntax, where x stands for any defined parameter.
-We
+Notice how we use the ${x} syntax, where x stands for any defined parameter, usually defined at the top of the input file.

 !listing htgr/generic-pbr-tutorial/step1.i block=Mesh